 If you are interested in becoming a volunteer Unit Leader or Unit Helper with the Irish Girl Guides (IGG) please contact your nearest Regional Development Officer (RDO) to discuss your options.
-Emails for each RDO are available on the Irish Girl Guide website.
 All potential Leaders go through an IGG screening process.
 This includes filling out a simple application form, including providing two referees, signing an Agreement Form and completing a Garda Vetting form.

 To learn more about being a Leader with the Irish Girl Guides, please read on or see the frequently asked questions section at the bottom of this document.